StanfordAccelerate/StanfordAccelerate.github.io/index.md

 State-of-the-art memory-augmented neural networks (NNs) combine the best characteristics of parametric models (e.g., CNN/LSTM) and non-parametric models (e.g., nearest neighbors).
 The idea is that features extracted by front-end NNs can be stored in an associative memory, inspired by human's working memory, where similarity measurement is the key to enabling rapid recall and reasoning for one/few-shot learning.

 With the increasing complexity in feature space from multi-media data, hardware acceleration opportunities arise for efficient implementations of associative memories.
 Our approach is to explore in-memory computing architectures enabled by emerging non-volatile memory (NVM) technologies (e.g., resistive RAM).
 The unique capability is doing in-situ distance comparison in a non-volatile fashion.
-At the architecture level, we're exploring the design spaces of the front-end feature extrator and the associative memories with realistic NVM characteristics, aimed at providing energy efficiency benefits for large-scale datasets.
+At the architecture level, we're exploring the design spaces of the front-end feature extractor and the associative memories with realistic NVM characteristics, aimed at providing energy efficiency benefits for large-scale datasets.

 * * *